 Cousins getting married is one of the oldest and most timeless jokes in the world.
 We know there’s precedent in real life but we don’t have to be experts on the matter to know that something weird happens when you have babies with someone who shares some of your genes.

 Not that long ago, cousins getting married was a common occurrence.
 You might want to take a look at your family tree because it’s likely that at some point, some of your ancestors shared the last name before marriage.

 Related Story: Why Do We Procrastinate Sleep Even When We’re Tired?

 Statistics report that 4 to 7 percent of the kids who’s parents are first cousins are estimated to have birth defects.
-While it’s not a big statistic, it becomes more problematic if these kids were to marry their first cousins, resulting in smaller pools of genes.
+While it’s not a big number, it becomes more problematic if these kids were to marry their first cousins, resulting in an even smaller pools of genes.
 The farther you marry, the more you reduce the odds of passing down birth defects to your kids.

 While this may not seem like a big problem for the modern world, it’s a thing in some places with small populations.
 In Iceland, where the population is of 330,000 people, it’s common for citizens to fear marrying a distant cousin.